tobipaxe/MaxSAT-Fuzzer/README.md

 The delta debugger wcnfddmin reduces instance size when a bug is found.
 It can be used directly with any MaxSAT solver.
 More information with `./wcnfddmin -h`

 ## Log Files
 All log files are saved in `Logs/date-secondsOfTheDay-runwcnfuzz/xxx`.
 The program will indicate the log file location at the end of usage.
+In this folder you'll find the log file from the fuzzer `FaultOverview.log`, delta debugger logs, a fault overview for all solver bug combinations together with the solver output, minimized and unreduced wcnf instances.